Justin-Zog/neural_networks_and_evolution/doc/logicSpitball.md

 David Randall Miller's project and youtube video that can be found here:
 >https://www.youtube.com/watch?v=N3tRFayqVtk

 # Neural Network and Creature Creation Logic

 #### By Justin Herzog

+**"In this world, is the destiny of mankind controlled by some transcendental entity or law?
+Is it like the hand of God hovering above?
+At least it is true, that man has no control, even over his own will." -Void of the God Hand**

 # Big Picture